lstone/angular-jwt/SECURITY-NOTICE.md

 ### Description

 The [domain whitelisting](https://github.com/auth0/angular-jwt#whitelisting-domains) feature can be bypassed.
-For example, Ii the setting is initialized with
+For example, if the setting is initialized with

 ```js
 jwtInterceptorProvider.whiteListedDomains = ['whitelisted.Example.com'];